Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 \subsection{Universal left atrial appendage coordinate projection}

 We developed a universal left atrial appendage coordinate (ULAAC) system that mapped different LAA surfaces onto a common plane domain to facilitate data visualization and compare simulation results from different anatomical models.
 The mapping was inspired by the universal atrial coordinate (UAC) system developed by Roney et al. \cite{roney2019universal}, which was preceded by the universal ventricular coordinates (UVC) by Bayer et al. \cite{bayer2018universal}.

-Following a similar strategy, we solved the Laplace equation for two coordinates $\delta_{LAA}$ and $\gamma_{LAA}$ on each LAA surface.
-We prescribe zero and unit Dirichlet boundary conditions for $\delta_{LAA}$ and $\gamma_{LAA}$ along two pairs of lines corresponding to LAA anatomical landmarks, effectively mapping all LAA shapes into the unit square.
-To ensure that the $\delta_{LAA}$ and $\gamma_{LAA}$ isolines were approximately orthogonal on the LAA surface, the chosen boundary lines were the contour of the LAA ostium and the LAA tip line, and the LAA lines superior and inferior (Figure \ref{fig:ulaac_bc}).
-Thus, $\gamma_{LAA}$ and $\delta_{LAA}$ indicated anterio-posterior and infero-superior positions, respectively.
+\rebuttal{A pair of coordinates was defined on each LAA surface, effectively mapping all LAA shapes into the unit square.
+The superior-inferior $\delta_{LAA}(x,y)$ and the anteroposterior $\gamma_{LAA}(x,y)$ directions were chosen to ensure that the ULAAC isolines were approximately orthogonal to each other on the LAA surface.
+To calculate each coordinate, a Laplace equation was solved in the chosen direction, prescribing zero and unit Dirichlet boundary conditions along a pair of boundary lines corresponding to anatomical landmarks.
+The boundary lines chosen to solve the superior-inferior $\delta_{LAA}(x,y)$ coordinate were the superior and inferior edges of the LAA (dark and light blue lines in Figure \ref{fig:ulaac_bc}, respectively).
+In contrast, the ostium (orange and yellow lines) and the LAA tip (brown line) were selected to solve the anteroposterior $\gamma_{LAA}(x,y)$ coordinate.}